tcgilbert/think-ewe/README.md

 --------------------------------------------------------
 ## Personal Comments

-First thing I would like to note is that though this project meets all the requirements for my bootcamp, it is still a work in progress as there are still many features I would like to add.
+First thing I would like to note is that though this project meets all the requirements prescribed, it is still a work in progress as there are still many features I would like to add.

+Being that I only had a week to build this app there were a lot of features I had envistioned left on the table, and (time-permitting) one day I would like to add these
+- Following and Followers feed
+- Likes and comments on posts
+- Varying post content: quotes, authors, maybe even blogs
+- More styling

 ---------------------------------------------------------